Hkey1/extended-promise/README.md

 ### abort()
 Extended promises have `promise.abort()` method.
 By defaut it equal to  `promise.reject(new PseudoAbortError())`

 Unfortunately there is no access to the AbortError in the Node.js.
-You need to check it using `isAbortError(error)` function;
+You need to check using `isAbortError(error)` function;

 ```js
 const promise = new ExtendedPromise();